mootools/mootools-core/Docs/Fx/Fx.Tween.md

 Element Property: tween {#Element-Properties:tween}
 ---------------------------------------------------

-Sets and gets a default Fx.Tween instance for an Element.
+Sets and gets default options for the Fx.Tween instance of an Element.

 ### Setter: